Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 #### Have the trigger validate the token

 In local environments or environments that aren't hosted in the Azure Function service, the trigger can do the token validation.
-Set the following application settings:
+Set the following application settings in the [local.settings.json](https://learn.microsoft.com/azure/azure-functions/functions-develop-local#local-settings-file) file:

 * **AuthenticationEvents__TenantId** - your tenant ID
 * **AuthenticationEvents__AudienceAppId** - the same value as "Allowed audience" in option 1.